shubham0704/ATR-FNN/README.md

 **Constraints** -

-Generally we need lots of high quality data for neural nets to do a pretty good job on classification but what if you wanted to classification on data that was -
+Generally we need lots of high quality data for neural nets to do a pretty good job on classification but what if you wanted to do classification on data that was -
 1. Highly noisy
 2. Very small in size (here around 1000 samples)